-- We log in to LastPass, but before it let’s us in,
+- We log in to LastPass, but before they let us in,

-- LastPass sends us a code as a second step for us to “approve” the login.
+- They sends us a code as a second step for us to “approve” the login.

 I go in to more detail on 2-factor authentication in a follow-up post.